Deep powder, great tree riding and zero crowds

 Get in touch for a detailed tour itinerary and more info

-We keep it simple and all-inclusive — everything’s taken care of so you can focus on riding.
+We keep it simple and nearly all-inclusive — everything’s taken care of so you can focus on riding.
 The Morioka Explorer Tour includes a private single room at a comfortable 3-star hotel, daily breakfasts and dinners, lift tickets, and private transport in a 4WD vehicle.
-You’ll be guided by a local expert who monitors storms and snowfall to find the best conditions each day, and knows exactly where to go for the deepest turns and quietest zones.
-All you need to do is show up — we’ll handle the rest.
+You’ll arrive in Morioka on the bullet train, and from there, your guides take care of the rest.
+You’ll be riding with an expert guide who brings deep local intel — someone who tracks storms in real time and knows exactly where to go for the best snow, quietest zones, and most fun terrain.
+Just show up ready to ride — we’ll handle the logistics.

 Morioka: Your Base for Powder and Culture